Bonnington (sternwheeler)

-Bonnington was a sternwheel steamboat that ran on the Arrow Lakes in British Columbia from 1911 to 1931.
-Bonnington and two sisterships were the largest sternwheelers ever built in British Columbia.
+SS Bonnington was a sternwheel steamboat that ran on the Arrow Lakes in British Columbia from 1911 to 1931.
+SS Bonnington and her two sisterships, the SS Sicamous and SS Nasookin, were the largest sternwheelers ever built in British Columbia by the Canadian Pacific Railway Lake and River Service.
 Bonnington was partially dismantled in the 1950s, and later sank, making the vessel the largest freshwater wreck site in British Columbia.